ucsd-ml-postdocs/AgnosticAPI/README.md

         python main.py
         ```

         This command will launch the API, which should, by default, be listening on port 8000.
-You can edit the current path from 80 to 8000.

 ### Setting up the Client
 3. **Download the Required File:**